debops/debops/CONTRIBUTING.md

 ### Public API, Versioning and stable releases

-ginas uses [Semanting Versioning](http://semver.org/) specification for stable releases.
+ginas uses [Semantic Versioning](http://semver.org/) specification for stable releases.
 Public API in ginas consists of:
 - all information that can be configured using Ansible inventory:
   * any variables defined in `role/defaults/main.yml` files,